 Meanwhile, Flame was drawing attention from the big leagues.
 Cincinnati had first rights to the hurler and it appeared certain that he would be there in 1912.
 Reds manager Clark Griffith had started negotiations with Los Angeles in January to obtain the rights to Delhi, and Cincinnati president Garry Herrmann came to the coast to watch Delhi pitch in May.
 Under the rules of the time, Delhi's contract had to be sold by the October draft period or any team could draft Delhi and pay a fraction of the price that the sale of his contract would bring.
 Delhi started the Sunday game against Vernon with Herrmann in attendance but lost the contest due to errors behind him and the nervousness of knowing that the Cincinnati president was in the stands.
 The Reds hesitated in buying Delhi's contract and other teams would soon join the bidding.

-On July 19th Delhi was the victim of one of the strangest plays in baseball history.
+On July 19, Delhi was the victim of one of the strangest plays in baseball history.
 In the sixth inning of a tie game, the Angels put two men on base with no outs when Charles Moore was hit by a pitch and George Metzger walked.
 Vernon pitcher Al Carson was replaced by Harry Stewart, who came in to pitch to Angels third baseman Roy Akin.
 With the runners going, Akin hit a liner over second baseman Kitty Brasher's head.
 The apparent single was headed for the outfield when center fielder Walter Carlisle came racing in and diving to the turf, he did a complete somersault and came to his feet holding the baseball!
 Carlisle sprinted to second base to double Moore off and then trotted to first and tagged the bag, completing the unassisted triple play.
 Vernon went on to score two runs in the ninth and beat the Angels 5-4.
 It spoiled an otherwise fine performance by Delhi, who hit his only home run of the season in the second inning.
 The blast over the left-field fence was said to be "a mighty swat, worthy of an Atlas or a Hercules."
 Carlisle said, "Backed by a winning team, Flame Delhi would never lose a game.
 That may sound like a strong statement, but (it) will be easily understood by the men who have faced Delhi.
 He has everything - tremendous speed, fine control, good curves and an excellent slow ball."
-Praise for Delhi was commonplace in the newspapers and he was often referred to as the next Orvie Overall, Tacoma's 32-game winner for its 1904 championship team who went on to twice win twenty games in the major leagues and post the eighth-lowest career ERA of all-time (2.24).
+Praise for Delhi was commonplace in the newspapers and he was often referred to as the next Orvie Overall, Tacoma's 32-game winner for its 1904 championship team who went on to twice win twenty games in the major leagues and post one of the best career ERAs of all-time (2.24).
 At only 18 years old, Flame Delhi was the best pitcher in the Pacific Coast League.

 On June 21 Henry Berry, the president of the Angels, received a telegram from White Sox owner Charles Comiskey asking Berry to set a price on Flame Delhi.
 Although other teams would join the bidding, the White Sox eventually won Delhi's contract for $5,000.
 It was reported that this was the highest price paid for a Coast League pitcher up to that time.
 Delhi was to report to the White Sox for the 1912 season but would be allowed to finish the 1911 season with the Angels.
 Late in the year, Delhi threw only 75 pitches in a Sunday afternoon game, an apparent professional record for the fewest pitches in a game.
 His record would stand until 1940 when Julio Bonetti of the Angels would throw only 66 pitches in a victory over Oakland.
 It was quite a year for the youngster.
 In all, he pitched in 57 games, winning 27 and losing a league-high 23.
 He also led the PCL in complete games with 43, an Angels club record that still stands.
 Flame struck out nearly twice as many batters (187) as he walked (98).